OctopusDeploy/ICanHasDotnetCore/README.md

 To build from the command line you will need  NodeJS (Tested with 4.1) and Gulp installed.

-To get the web IU to build, in Visual Studio, open the `Task Runner Explorer` and run the watch task.
+To get the web UI to build, in Visual Studio, open the `Task Runner Explorer` and run the watch task.
 You can alternatively do this from the command line:
 ```
 cd source\Web
 gulp watch